AFLplusplus/AFLplusplus/docs/env_variables.md

     These are used if several seperated instrumentation are performed which are then later combined.

+   - AFL_LLVM_MAP_ADDR sets the fixed map address to a different address than the default 0x10000.
+A value of 0 or empty sets the map address to be dynamic (the original afl way, which is slower)
+   - AFL_LLVM_MAP_DYNAMIC sets the shared memory address to be dynamic
    - AFL_LLVM_LTO_STARTID sets the starting location ID for the instrumentation.
      This defaults to 1
    - AFL_LLVM_LTO_DONTWRITEID prevents that the highest location ID written